oernster/3D-Printer-Launcher/SETUP_NEW_PRINTER.md

    missing or malformed, and no password is ever stored in the repo.

-## 6. Creating a new dashboard folder for another printer
+## 6. Creating a new dashboard folder for another printer (optional)

 If you want a completely separate overlay (e.g. for a second Voron):